 Though it doesn't prevent a hacker from attempting to access ePHI data, encrypting that data does mean that it will be of no use to the hacker in the event of a successful breach – precisely because it is encrypted.

-As such, you must ensure you use an encrypted file sharing service to share files containing ePHI at your organization.
+As such, you must ensure you use an encrypted file sharing service to share company documents containing ePHI at your organization.

-Encrypted file sharing means that your ePHI is protected from the moment it is sent to moment it is received and stored.
+Encrypted file transfer means that your ePHI is protected from the moment it is sent to moment it is received and stored.

 Access Controls and User Authentication

-Further to encryption, you must also control who is accessing files and why they are attempting to do so.
+Further to multi layered encryption, you must also control who is accessing files and why they are attempting to do so.

 For this reason, you need a file sharing service that grants every user on your network a unique user ID to ensure only authorized parties are accessing the solution and the files it protects.